 What We Did

-- Worked closely with users of the website to create and validate the usability of the new design
+- Worked closely with the website users to create and validate the usability of the new design.

-- Integrated the Coveo Search Enterprise Platform with Sitecore and Enterprise Oracle Systems
+- Integrated Coveo Search Enterprise Platform with Sitecore and Enterprise Oracle Systems.

-- Implemented Federated Authentication with CPUC’s Azure Active Directory
+- Implemented Federated Authentication with Azure Active Directory.

 - The lifecycle of the Web Content Management System used by the CPUC (Ektron) ended.
 Ektron needed to be replaced quickly with an enterprise WCMS while complying with the Commission’s business, technical, and support requirements.